Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-After my nap, I went south toward the summit through more talus.
-Then I started looking for the said “chimney” in the Cascade Alpine Guide but had difficulty finding it.
-Eventually, I went into an opening that looked like the spot.
+When I finally reached the notch, drizzles soon turned into light rain.
+Then, I took a half-hour nap amidst the krummholz, hoping to stay dry.
+After my nap, I went south toward the summit of Bear Mountain through more talus.
+Then I started looking for the said “chimney” in the Cascade Alpine Guide, but had a hard time finding it.
+Eventually, I went into an opening that looked like the right spot for the route.

 Above the chimney, en route to the northwest ridge